OGOZ111/AI-assistant-CLI/README.md

 - Supabase (Postgres + pgvector), optional full‑text search merge
 - Discord bot relay for contact messages

-If you’d like a quick tour the project is live currently at https://mirrornode.netlify.app/ .
 Type “contact <your message>” in the app and a note will be forwarded to Luke.

 This project is subject to ongoing development and testing/tuning.